redwoodjs/redwood/docs/docs/how-to/file-uploads.md

 yarn workspace api add filestack-js
 ```

-We should be good to go.
+You should be good to go.
 Let's modify our service accordingly:

 ```js {8-18} title="api/src/services/image/image.ts"
 import * as Filestack from 'filestack-js'